graphql/graphiql/packages/graphiql/README.md

 - `headerEditorEnabled`: an optional boolean which enables the header editor when `true`.
 Defaults to `false`.

 - `shouldPersistHeaders`: an optional boolean which enables to persist headers to storage when `true`.
-Defaults to `false`
+Defaults to `false`.

+- `runMultipleQueries`: an optional boolean which enables to run multiple queries when `true`.
+The actual response of each query is returned as `data` object within the `yourQueryNameData` object.
+Defaults to `false`.

 ### Children (dropped as of 1.0.0-rc.2)